Daenerys Targaryen, by Hylora ©

 Hizdahr invites the captains from the Yunkish army into Meereen, to sign the peace treaty and celebrate the opening of the fighting pits.
 Hostages from Meereen have been sent into the Yunkish camp, to ensure the captains remain unharmed.
 Daenerys hates everything about the feast.
 After a confrontation with Ben Plumm, Daenerys orders Barristan Selmy to free Meris and send her back to the Windblown, hoping to convince the Windblown to abandon Yunkai.
 Daenerys next takes Quentyn to see her dragons, and urges him to return home.
 The next day, Barristan reports that the Tattered Prince is willing to join Daenerys in return for Pentos, but Daenerys is unwilling to help him take the city.
-She goes to Daznak's Pit for the gladiator fights.
+She goes to Daznak's Pit for the pit fighting.
 Belwas consumes poisoned locusts which Hizdahr had been urging Daenerys to eat, while Daenerys grows disgusted with the day's events.
 Just as she is about to leave, Belwas falls sick to his knees, and Drogon returns to the city, landing in the pit to feed on the body of the slain Barsena.
 The crowd panics, and one man attacks Drogon with his spear.
 Daenerys rushes to Drogon's side, mounts the dragon, and rides on his back as he flies out of the arena.

 In Meereen, many fear that Daenerys has died, and chaos returns to the city as several plots collide.
 Daenerys still lives, however.
 Drogon has flown her to a hill in the Dothraki sea, which she dubs Dragonstone, after the island on which she had been born.
 She eventually decides to return to Meereen, but is unable to get Drogon to follow her commands, leading to her traveling on foot.
 She begins to fall ill; Her stomach is cramping, she is retching up green slime, and has diarrhea.
 She dreams of Viserys, and wakes with her thighs covered in blood.
 She spots Drogon and calls him to her side, and the dragon obeys.
 Khal Jhaqo and his khalasar eventually find Daenerys standing next to her dragon.

 Quotes by Daenerys